EnFinlay/retsly-js-backbone/README.md

 More info regarding Resources can be found in the [Retsly Documentation](https://rets.ly/docs/retsly/index.html#hero)

-To Fetch is the same as the Backbone commands.
+To get listings is the same as the Backbone `fetch` commands.

 - collection.fetch(cb)

-More info regarding backbone can be found from the [Backbone Documentation](http://backbonejs.org/)
+More info regarding backbone can be found in the [Backbone Documentation](http://backbonejs.org/)

 ## Repo Owner